SyncWithRaj/backend_project/Readme.md

-# 🎬 TwitTube – Backend Project
+# 🎬 TweetTube – Backend Project

-A Node.js-based backend API powering the TwitTube platform (a fusion of Twitter and YouTube features), originally built as a starter backend project template.
+A Node.js-based backend API powering the TweetTube platform (a fusion of Twitter and YouTube features), originally built as a starter backend project template.

 ## 🔧 Features